afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

 #### Theme

-We need to edit our Shopify theme and add our Forgerock configurations as well as edit the theme to redirect to Forgerock, and logout of Forgerock and Shopify in one swoop
+We need to edit our Shopify theme and have it redirect to Forgerock for login and logout

 While still in your store as admin: